samiralam/rules-compendium/docs/phb/3-character-classes/bard.md

 ### Level 3: Bard Subclass

 You gain a Bard subclass of your choice.
-The [College of Dance](#CollegeofDance), [College of Glamour](#CollegeofGlamour), [College of Lore](#CollegeofLore), and [College of Valor](#CollegeofValor) subclasses are detailed after this class’s description.
+The [College of Dance](#CollegeofDance), [College of Glamour](#CollegeofGlamour), [College of Lore](#CollegeofLore), and [College of Valor](#CollegeofValor) subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Bard levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Bard level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Bard level or lower.

 ### Level 4: Ability Score Improvement